Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Coloring the screenshots
 -----------------

-If your RNA-seq data has a lot of tracks and you want to check TSS, it will be painful for distinguish the tracks of TEX+ and TEX-.
+If your RNA-seq data has a lot of tracks and you want to check TSSs, it will be painful for distinguish the tracks of TEX+ and TEX-.
 Therefore, we provide a subcommand ``color_png`` for coloring your screenshots.

 ::

-    python3 annogesic color_png \
+    annogesic color_png \
         -t 2 \
         -f ANNOgesic/output/TSS \
         ANNOgesic

-You will see the filenames of png files are not different as before.
+You will see the filenames of png files are the same as before.
 However, when you open them, the tracks are colored.

 ::

-    $ ls ANNOgesic/output/TSS/screenshots/NC_000915/forward
+    $ ls ANNOgesic/output/TSS/screenshots/NC_000915.1/forward
+    ...
     NC_000915.1:1002230-1002230.png  NC_000915.1:1245705-1245705.png  NC_000915.1:1516949-1516949.png  NC_000915.1:246369-246369.png  NC_000915.1:463673-463673.png  NC_000915.1:741002-741002.png
     NC_000915.1:1002524-1002524.png  NC_000915.1:124623-124623.png    NC_000915.1:151822-151822.png    NC_000915.1:251753-251753.png  NC_000915.1:463731-463731.png  NC_000915.1:744418-744418.png
     NC_000915.1:1002728-1002728.png  NC_000915.1:1249488-1249488.png  NC_000915.1:1520156-1520156.png  NC_000915.1:255496-255496.png  NC_000915.1:464179-464179.png  NC_000915.1:744551-744551.png
     ...

-    $ ls ANNOgesic/output/TSS/screenshots/NC_000915/reverse
+    $ ls ANNOgesic/output/TSS/screenshots/NC_000915.1/reverse
+    ...
     NC_000915.1:1002215-1002215.png  NC_000915.1:1235881-1235881.png  NC_000915.1:1481470-1481470.png  NC_000915.1:179609-179609.png  NC_000915.1:467716-467716.png  NC_000915.1:767765-767765.png
     NC_000915.1:1002707-1002707.png  NC_000915.1:1238472-1238472.png  NC_000915.1:1482537-1482537.png  NC_000915.1:181416-181416.png  NC_000915.1:46780-46780.png    NC_000915.1:769891-769891.png
     NC_000915.1:100498-100498.png    NC_000915.1:1240517-1240517.png  NC_000915.1:1482926-1482926.png  NC_000915.1:181781-181781.png  NC_000915.1:468289-468289.png  NC_000915.1:770316-770316.png